veusz/veusz/Documents/manual-source/introduction.rst

 Veusz
 =====

-Veusz is a scientific plotting package.
+Veusz is a 2D and 3D scientific plotting package.
 It is designed to be easy to use, easily extensible, but powerful.
 The program features a graphical user interface (GUI), which works under Unix/Linux, Windows or Mac OS.
 It can also be easily scripted (the saved file formats are similar to Python scripts) or used as module inside Python.
 Veusz reads data from a number of different types of data file, it can be manually entered, or constructed from other datasets.

 In Veusz the document is built in an object-oriented fashion, where a document is built up by a number of widgets in a hierarchy.
 For example, multiple function or xy widgets can be placed inside a graph widget, and many graphs can be placed in a grid widget.
+The program also supports a variety of 3D plots inside a 3D graph widget, including 3D point and surface plots.
+The program produces vector rather than rastered 3D output.

 Veusz can be extended by the user easily by adding plugins.
 Support for different data file types can be added with import